WebsiteDeployment

 Scripting language

-Language based on a host language that uses a simplified command method with reduced functionality to accomplish basic functions
+Language based on a host language that uses a simplified command method with reduced functionality to accomplish basic functions like CGI form handling or text handling.

 Server